vijay-shankaranand/tp/docs/UserGuide.md

 <box type="warning" style="background-color: #C73852; color: white">

 **WARNING:**
 This command is cumulative.
-The contacts found will be based on the list that is currently displayed.

-Imagine we have a contact `Hans` in JobFestGo.
-If you have selected a particular event and this event is not linked to `Hans`, `find_contact Hans` will not have any results.

-Repeatedly using this command will result in the list being successively filtered.
+Repeatedly using this command will result in the list being successively filtered based on the current displayed list.
 The examples below illustrate this.
 </box>

 Format: `find_contact KEYWORD [MORE_KEYWORDS]`